Also known as: jumping burpee, burpee jump, jump burpee, plyo burpee, burpees

 What are the benefits of burpee with jump?

-What are common mistakes to avoid when doing burpee with jump?
+What common mistakes should I avoid with burpee with jump?